LeoKaiser2000/Console-Maze-Game/README.md

 ### Nightmare maze

-Do not try the level names "Level???" - except if you are the grader ^^.
+Do not try the level names "levelNightmare" - except if you are the grader ^^.